alabamenhu/DateTimeTimezones/README.md

 For the most part, once you enable it, you won't need to do anything different at all, as it is designed to be as discreet as possible.
 There are, nonetheless, a few things to note:

- * The default time zone is either **Etc/GMT** *or*, if you have `Intl::UserTimezone`, the one indicated by `user-timezone`.
+ * The default time zone is either **Etc/GMT** *or* (NYI) if you have `Intl::UserTimezone`, the one indicated by `user-timezone`.
  * The attribute `timezone` has been modified slightly to be allomorphic.
  For creation, you may pass either an `Int` offset *or* a `Str` Olson ID.
  Integer offsets are taken into account but the resultant time will be zoned to GMT (eventually whole-hour offsets will be be given an appropriate `Etc/` zone).
  When accessing `.timezone`, you get an `IntStr` comprising the offset and the Olson ID, so it should Just Work™.
  If you absolutely must have a strict `Int` value, use `.offset`, and for a strict `Str` value, use `.olson-id`
- * **(NYI)** The formatter has been changed to indicate the timezone.
- This makes it incompatible with RFC 3339.
- The `use` option 'rfc3339' will restore the original formatter.
+ * The `.Str` method will lose the timezone information.
  * Using `.later()` and `.earlier()` methods are currently untested.
  You may get unexpected results if you use them and cross a timezone transition.
  * You should only use this on your executed script.
  Modules that wish to take advantage of `DateTime::Timezones` should *not* `use`it, and instead assume that the methods exist.
  If functionality is critical, you can try sticking in a `die unless DateTime.^can('is-dst')` that will be executed at runtime.
  This is due to a bug in Rakudo where the original methods of wrapped methods are deleted.
 I am working to create a workaround.
+ * Creation via a string is untested and will likely result in errors for the time being (this will be fixed)

 ### Leapseconds

 Leapseconds are annoying for timekeeping and POSIX explicitly ignores them since future ones are unpredictable because weird physics.
-I do not have the expertise to ensure that leapseconds are handled correctly, but welcome any code review and/or pull requests to remedy this (particularly test cases).
+I have yet to rigorously test that leapseconds are handled correctly, but welcome any code review and/or pull requests to remedy this (particularly test cases).

 ## How does it work?

 While the module initially planned on `augment`ing `DateTime`, it turns out that has significant problems for things like precompilation (you can't) and requires enabling `MONKEY-TYPING` which just feels dirty.

-Instead, `DateTime.new` is wrapped with a new method that returns the same (or functionally the same) `DateTime` you would have expected and mixes in the parameterized `TimezoneAware` role.
+Previously, `DateTime.new` was wrapped with a new method that returned the same (or functionally the same) `DateTime` you would have expected and mixes in the parameterized `TimezoneAware` role.
-It has a few tricks to make sure it doesn't apply the role multiple times.
+It had a few tricks to make sure it doesn't apply the role multiple times.
+Now, it uses a new technique pioneered by Elizabeth Mattijsen to avoid some of the wraps, and uses the earlier techniques for protecting any precompiled core `DateTime` objects.

-The data files come from the [IANA](https://www.iana.org/time-zones), and are compiled using their zone information compiler (ZIC).
+The data files come from the [IANA](https://www.iana.org/time-zones), and are compiled using their zone information compiler (ZIC) prior to distribution.

 ## Version history
-  - **0.4.0** (in progress)
+  - **0.4.0**
-    - Rewrite tz data reading and fix calculation errors
+    - Timezone data reading moved to a new `Timezones::ZoneInfo` module
+      - Links (in new module) are handled in code, reducing file size
+      - Calculation errors fixed, especially for future dates, thanks to...
+      - ...new handling of v.3 data files
+      - Test files regarding accuracy moved to that module
-    - "Just works" when module is used inside of another module
+    - Should "just work" when module is used inside of another module (though additional testing is still required here)
       - *Requires Rakudo 2021.10 or later*
-    - Links are handled in code, reducing file size
   - **0.3.9**
     - Fixed an issue caused by changes to the ZIC compiler
       - The `-b fat` option is used for backwards compatibility